-Plus, see several career tips in the Coach’s Corner
+Plus, see five career tips in the Coach’s Corner

 The first Monday in September “is dedicated to the social and economic achievements of American workers,” says the U.S. Dept. of Labor (DOL) Web site.

 New York City celebrated the first Labor Day holiday back on Sept.
 5, 1882.
 During the ensuing 12 years, 23 other states began observing Labor Day.

 On June 28, 1894, it was made a national holiday by Congress.

 “It constitutes a yearly national tribute to the contributions workers have made to the strength, prosperity, and well-being of our country,” adds the DOL.

 However, as has been well-documented, there was not a basis for celebration of Labor Day as a holiday this century until 2017.

 There are valid reasons for American workers to celebrate Labor Day.

 Despite the increasing trend of automation, American prospects for productive laboring have improved dramatically.

 Wall Street is soaring, which has skyrocketed for nearly three years.
 As a result, Americans’ 401(k) retirement savings plans sponsored by employers have skyrocketed.